-Diagnosis and treatment of sexual dysfunctions, regardless of origin or cause; surgical, medical or psychological treatment, including drugs (except as stated in the Prescription Drug benefit), medications, or penile or other implants; and, any direct or indirect complications and aftereffects thereof.
-However, office visits to determine diagnosis and medication of sexual dysfunction is covered as any other office visit.
+Diagnosis and treatment of sexual dysfunctions, regardless of origin or cause; surgical, medical or psychological treatment, including drugs (except as stated in the Prescription Drugs benefit), medications, or penile or other implants; and, any direct or indirect complications and aftereffects thereof.
+However, office visits to determine diagnosis and prescribe medication of sexual dysfunction are covered as any other office visit.